-Grayson College operates one residence hall on the main campus to accommodate its residential students.
-The college and the residents share an equal responsibility in keeping the residence hall safe.
-In keeping with this responsibility, the college has adopted this Missing Persons Policy applying to all occupants of the residence hall.
+Grayson College operates two residence halls on the main campus to accommodate its residential students.
+The college and the residents share an equal responsibility in keeping the residence halls safe.
+In keeping with this responsibility, the college has adopted this Missing Persons Policy applying to all occupants of a residence hall.